Restore from Linux, Unix and Other File Systems

-- When the restore process is finished or the Veeam Backup browser is closed by timeout, Veeam Backup & Replication unmounts the content of the backup file from the helper appliance and unregisters the helper appliance on the Microsoft Hyper-V host.
+- When you close the Veeam Backup browser or it is closed by timeout, Veeam Backup & Replication unmounts the content of the backup file from the helper host or helper appliance.